 Click on the Entry Info link to register for the event.

-The benefitting charities for the 2020 North West 10k Donegal will be the Diabetes Parents Support Group and the No Barriers Foundation.
-Details of the 24th North West 10k were announced at the launch by Chairperson Neil Martin in the Mount Errigal Hotel on Monday night.
+The benefitting charities for the 2022 North West 10k Donegal will be the Diabetes Parents Support Group, No Barriers Foundation and Spina Bifida & Hydrocephalus Ireland Donegal Branch.
+Details of the 25th North West 10k were announced at the launch by Chairperson Neil Martin in the Mount Errigal Hotel on Monday night.

 The charity event was officially launched by three winner Eoghain McGinley.
 Race Director Brendan McDaid confirmed that there were some minor changes to the route for the 10k which takes place on Sunday, May 3rd in Letterkenny.

 Words of thanks and a brief outline of the work of the two charities were said at the launch by Sonia McGarvey of the No Barriers Foundation and Mairead Farren representing the Donegal Diabetes Parents Group.

 Cllr John O’Donnell, Chairperson of the Letterkenny and Milford Municipal District Council spoke about the success of North West 10k over the past 23 years, raising 827,000 euros for 35 charities and spearheaded by a hard working committee.

 Chairperson Neil Martin acknowledged the invaluable backing of the 10k’s five sponsors Donegal Daily, Brian McCormick Sports and Leisure, Century Cinema Complex, the Mount Errigal Hotel and the Value Centre.
 Those interested are advised to enter early by going on-line to www.northest10k.com